-I see a sensory tub waiting for me!!
+I see a sensory bin waiting for me!!

 One of the very best books for young children is Brown Bear, Brown Bear, What Do You See? (words by Bill Martin Jr and colourful illustrations by Eric Carle).
 The predictability, pattern and repetitive text paired with simple colours and animals invites young children to ‘read’ this book long before they learn to recognise words.

-It is lots of fun to bring your child’s favourite books to life (you can also see the small world we created for We’re Going On a Bear Hunt here), and it doesn’t have to be difficult to do.
-As sensory play is so beneficial to learning we decided to experiment with make a Brown Bear inspired sensory tub, and it was a hit!
+Bring a child’s favourite books to life is lots of fun (you can also see the book themed sensory bin we created for We’re Going On a Bear Hunt here), and it doesn’t have to be difficult to do.
+As sensory play is so beneficial to learning we decided to experiment with make a Brown Bear inspired sensory bin, and it was a hit!

 You might be familiar with dying rice or pasta for sensory play, but something a little different is colouring dried beans and it’s easy to do.

 1. You will need white beans, food colouring and, my secret ingredient, hand sanitizer (I’ve found that by adding this to the mixture, it sets the colour so that it wont rub off on little hands.